Guide

 Anker: One Computer, One Dongle

 The 2.4 GHz dongle connects to one computer.
-Switching requires unplugging and re-plugging the dongle.
-The connection itself is reliable and lag-free — the limitation is strictly the one-device cap.
+Switching requires unplugging and re-plugging.

 Software and Customization